Toastdeib/ppl-webapp-api/README.md

     - The `multiBingoIds` field is an array of leader ID strings that defines what, if any, multi-battle leaders should be given two separate entries on the bingo board.
 This will produce bingo board keys in the form of `[id]-1` and `[id]-2`, so any bingo board image files in the `/static` directory (explained below) for leaders in this field should be named appropriately.
     - The `sharedBingoIds` field is an object mapping leader IDs which have the same signature/Tera 'mon on the bingo board, so that any of them will count towards the bingo space.
 Any **values** in this object should be the IDs used for actual bingo board images.
     - The `supportsQueueState` field is a flag indicating whether the open/close queue functionality should be enabled for the PPL event.
 Typically, this should only be true for virtual events (i.e. PPL Online).
 If set to `false`, the `/openqueue`, `/closequeue`, and challenger-facing `/enqueue` paths will all be gated. **Note**: If this flag is set to `false`, *all leaders for the event* should have their `queue_open` field set to `1` in the database for normal functionality to work.
+5. Create a directory named `event` under the `config` directory and make additional copies of [config.js.example](config/config.js.example) for each PPL event listed in [config.js](config/config.js).
+These files only need to contain config values that need to be overridden from those in the general configs. **Note**: The *numerical* event config fields in `test.js` should match those in the example config for the tests to run successfully.
-5. Create a directory named `static` in the root of the project for serving up static image files for clients.
+6. Create a directory named `static` in the root of the project for serving up static image files for clients.
 The directory can be empty, but it should exist for the express middleware that sets up the virtual `/static` path.
-6. Run `node startup.js`, providing a `PPL_EVENT` environment variable if desired; if unspecified, it will pull from the `config-general.js` file you created in step 2. **Note**: This *may* require `sudo` to run, depending on the permissions on the cert path.
+7. Run `node startup.js`, providing a `PPL_EVENT` environment variable if desired; if unspecified, it will pull from the `general.js` file you created in step 2. **Note**: This *may* require `sudo` to run, depending on the permissions on the cert path.

 If everything is correctly configured, you should see a few log statements appear indicating that the API is running.
 You can validate it by using curl, a simple web browser (for the GET requests), or another tool of your choice.